Fierce Advocate for Manufacturing + Chief Curiosity Officer + Motivational Keynote Speaker + Awesome Mom…

 We also explore eCommerce Opportunities with Online Marketplaces including:

-In addition, the program features B2B Experts such as…
+In addition, the program covers B2B Experts such as…

 Wrapping It Up